ARM-software/abi-aa/aapcs64/aapcs64.rst

   * Z0-Z31 are call-preserved.
   * P0-P15 are call-preserved.

-* The subroutine takes the following arguments:
+* The subroutine does not take any arguments.

-  current_state
-    the standard `processor state argument`_ for streaming-compatible interfaces, passed in register X0

 * The subroutine does not return a value.